Exo-TiC/ExoTiC-LD/joss/paper.md

 We acknowledge contributions from Natasha Batalha, Matthew Hill, and Iva Laginja, as well as testing by Taylor Bell, Lili Alderson, Daniel Valentine, Charlotte Fairman, and Katy Chubb.
-D.G. was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee as part of an ERC Starter Grant [grant number EP/Y006313/1].
+D.G. and H.R.W was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee as part of an ERC Starter Grant [grant number EP/Y006313/1].

 # References